imbenjamin/jellyfin-scripts/README.md

 # jellyfin-scripts
-Collection of scripts I use for Jellyfin / media management
+Collection of scripts I use for Jellyfin / media management on macOS

 - convert_4k_to_1080p
   - Scans a directory (or a single file) for a 4K HEVC MKV file and creates a 1080p AVC MKV copy.